dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     .. _dcmAuditRecordRepositoryURL:

     dcmAuditRecordRepositoryURL_"
-    "Copy Move Update Policy",string,"Indicates which policy will be used for updation of attributes for RESTful Copy/Move Instances service.
+    "Copy Move Update Policy",string,"Specifies update policy for attributes of the destination Study on Copy/Move of Instances from another Study.
 Enumerated values: SUPPLEMENT, OVERWRITE, MERGED, REPLACE.
-If absent, nothing will be done (attributes of target study attributes remain unchanged).","
+If absent, the attributes will not be updated.","
     .. _dcmCopyMoveUpdatePolicy:

     dcmCopyMoveUpdatePolicy_"